pyroscope/pyrocore/docs/installation.rst

 Before installing *pyrocore*, some software packages need to be available on your machine, Python 2 among them.

-On Debian-type systems (Debian, Ubuntu, Mint, …), the following ensures you have everything you need, including packages necessary for installing from source:
+On Debian-type systems (Debian, Ubuntu, Raspbian, …), the following ensures you have everything you need, including packages necessary for installing from source:

 .. code-block:: shell